 On-premises sales The trader doesn’t have to provide as much information in this instance, but it must still provide certain information.

 For example, information about the goods or services being bought, the price, the compatibility of digital content and details of any delivery costs.

-- Your right to cancel an order starts the moment you place your order and ends 14 days from the day you receive it
+- Your right to cancel an order for goods made at a distance starts from the moment you place your order and ends 14 days from the day you receive your goods

-- Your right to cancel a service starts the moment you enter into the contract and lasts 14 days
+- Your right to cancel a service made at a distance starts the moment you enter into the contract and lasts 14 days

 - If you want to download digital content within the 14 day cancellation period you must agree to waive your cancellation rights